stu-bell/singalong/README.md

 - background gif on loop.
 Lyrics should have a fading border around them in case they overlap the background?
 - search feature for searching lyrics in a folder, when accompanying live music on request
 - background gif.
 If lyrics are wide, they might overlay a background and not be clearly visible - put a translucent background over lyrics? _background.gif in the playlist folder?
 Should stay within the container, if resized - resizing is for aligning on a projector
+- plane rotation for scenarios where projector isn't in line with projector screen? toggle a slider on the X and Y axis to tilt the plan of the lyrics container??
 - pause audio/lrc?
 - touch controls? single tap moves forwards.
 What about double tap to move back?
 Or swipe?